BIOMASS, the third launched satellite mission designed at CESBIO !

 A very happy Thuy Le Toan during Arianespace broadcast, just after Biomass launch.

-Thuy of course did not do this work alone, and a whole familly of PhD students, postdocs, engineers and researchers at CESBIO, CNES, in many European countries, at ESA and within the industry, were involved in the design and optimisation of the mission, processors and products.
-At CESBIO, the permanent team involves (in alphabetical order) Alexandre Bouvet, Laurent Ferro-Famil, Thierry Koleck, Milena Planells, Ludovic Villard, as well as a few PhD students, and… Thuy le Toan, of course.
+Thuy of course did not do this work alone, and a whole familly of PhD students, postdocs, engineers and researchers at CESBIO, CNES, in many European countries, at ESA and within the industry (including Globeo, hosted at CESBIO, Stephane Mermoz and Juan Doblas), were involved in the design and optimisation of the mission, processors and products.
+At CESBIO, the permanent team involves (in alphabetical order) Alexandre Bouvet, Laurent Ferro-Famil, Thierry Koleck, Milena Planells, Ludovic Villard, as well as a few PhD students, and… Thuy Le Toan, of course.

 I won’t come back to the interest of the mission, Thuy and Alexandre described it perfectly in a recent paper in « the conversation » (In French, but there are good translation tools in your browser).
 Let’s say that if everything goes as planned (including the deployment of the large umbrella antenna), our colleagues have very happy years ahead to discover the power of this completely new observation tool.
 Have fun !